distribution/distribution/docs/index.md

  - **Pluggable storage drivers**: Images can be stored in Amazon S3, Microsoft Azure or the local filesystem.
  - **Webhook notifications**: When an image is pushed to your registry, webhooks can fire off to launch CI builds, send notifications to IRC, etc.

-To get started with your own Docker Registry, head over to the instructions on how to [deploy a registry](deploying.md).
+You can only connect to a 2.0 Docker Registry with a Docker client that is version 1.6.0 or newer.
+To get started with your own Docker Registry, refer to the instructions on [how to deploy a registry](deploying.md).

 ## Understanding the registry